UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_05_functional_programming_part_1.md

 Personally I **never** use them, and I still have to see a convincing case where using a lambda would be more appropriate than using a fully named function.

-Also, most functions that one thinks needs to be implemented as lambdas are usually:
+Also, most functions that one thinks needs to be implemented as lambdas are usually either:
 * better written as a comprehension
 * included in the **operator** standard library module
 * already a method of the class of object you want to work on